kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

 ## Before you get started

-Working with Kubeflow Pipelines requires a Kubernetes cluster as well as an installation of kubectl.
+Working with Kubeflow Pipelines Standalone requires a Kubernetes cluster as well as an installation of kubectl.

 ### Download and install kubectl